How to use learning outcomes to guide your study and revision

-Understanding the structure of a learning outcome
+What are the parts of a learning outcome?

 Learning outcomes contain multiple components that help identify what skills and knowledge you will need to be able to demonstrate by the end of the unit.